chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 TODO: Find a better image for this slide.

 ---
-name: chapter-9a-tfe-lab
+name: chapter-9-exercise
 .center[.lab-header[👭 Lab Exercise 9a: Share the Sandbox]]
-<br><br>
+### Role Based Access Control
-This is another partner exercise.
+This is a partner exercise.
 In this lab you'll invite your partner to your organization.

 **Partner 1**:
 1. Go into your organization's team settings and create a new team called **developers**.